project-sunbird/sunbird.org-docs/developer-docs/upgrade/etl_jobs_for_sunbird_upgrade.md

 ### Sync Course Batches

->To sync course batches, refer to the [Elasticsearch Static Mapping for Course Batch](/developer-docs/server-configurations/elasticsearch_static_mapping_course_batch.md) document and run the commands in only steps 3 and 4 complete the task.
+>To sync course batches, refer to the [Static Mapping for Course Batches in Elasticsearch](/developer-docs/server-configurations/elasticsearch_static_mapping_course_batch.md) document and run the commands in only steps 3 and 4 complete the task.

 ### User Course Sync